Eventtia/eventtia-core-docs/source/includes/_pricing_tier.md

 })
 ```

-> Make sure you replace <your token> with the JWT you get when you authenticate.
+> Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

-> Make sure you replace <event uri> with the event uri for the event .
+> Make sure you replace &lt;event uri&gt; with the event uri for the event .

-> Make sure you replace <entity id> with the id for the entity associated to pricing tier to create.
+> Make sure you replace &lt;entity id&gt; with the id for the entity associated to pricing tier to create.

-> Make sure you replace <entity type> as integer with the number for the entity associated to pricing tier to create.
+> Make sure you replace &lt;entity type> as integer with the number for the entity associated to pricing tier to create.

-  -- 1 : Attendee type

 > Example of a successful (200) response: